 Sendagaya Olympic View

-Just a short 5 minute walk from the new Tokyo Olympic Park, the site of both the main stadium for the 2020 games and a major new sports and recreational center in Tokyo, this is a fully custom built, freestanding luxury house built to exacting international tastes.
+Just a 5mins walk from the new Tokyo Olympic Park, the site of both the stadium for the 2020 games and a major new sports and recreational center in Tokyo, this is a fully custom built, freestanding luxury house designed to exacting international tastes.

-The property was lovingly designed by its current owner, who with a grown family has decided to downsize and it features custom touches throughout its 6 bedrooms, 2 full bathrooms, 4 toilets, floor heating, two level roof balcony.
+The property was lovingly designed by its current owner, who with a grown family has decided to downsize.

 A vast living-dining area comfortable accommodates a relaxation space and a huge separate kitchen with pantry.
 Dominating this area are floor-to-ceiling windows that capture incredible amounts of natural light, but are angled with the blinds to maintain full and complete privacy.
 For winter months there is a western-style fireplace (in addition to central air-conditioning and under-floor heating); a rarity in Japan.

 Note: Furniture provided by BoConcept and does not come as part of the sale.

-This house has been styled to bring international luxury to the quiet and exclusive streets of Sendagaya.
-Gaienmae, Omotesando and Aoyama are easy walks from the property as well as the leafy surroundings that make up the area around the new national stadium, host to both the 2019 Rugby World Cup and the 2020 Tokyo Olympics.
+Gaienmae, Omotesando and Aoyama are easy walks from the property as well as the leafy surroundings that make up the area around the new national stadium.

 Houses in Tokyo